 Supervised Practice Programs is the ACEND-accredited supervised practice route required for Alabama A&M University DPD graduates to qualify for eligibility to take the CDR credentialing exam to become an RDN.
-The most recent statistics on the ACEND website report a 62% national match rate in 2021(April and November 2021 Computer Match Results (eatrightpro.org).
+The most recent statistics on the ACEND website report a 62% national match rate in 2018 (supply-and-demand-chart.pdf (eatrightpro.org)).
 The number of Alabama A&M University DPD applicants varies yearly based on the number of graduates.
 Ten students applied to DI programs in the Spring 2021 and 100% of the applicants were matched.